 All of their watches center around their Polar Flow platform which brings together all of their fitness data into a central dashboard that can be accessed on desktop or mobile.
 Polar Flow has been designed to be shared with coaches to jointly monitor performance and set training plans.

-Movado is a luxury American watchmaker that have added smartwatches to their range.
+Movado is a luxury American watchmaker that has added smartwatches to its range.
 Movado watches are known for their signature metallic dot at the 12 o’clock position, a trait that has evolved into their Connect range with a signature dot on the bespoke watch faces that come preinstalled.

 The latest in their range is the Movado Connect 2.0 which runs on WearOS and sports a premium, elegant design.
 However, much like Motorola’s latest watch, it has been criticized as the display doesn’t go right to the edge of the watch, leaving a bezel around the screen.